General Tax Policy

 - TTARA supports the compression of school tax rates as property values rise.
 Rising values place a greater burden on local property owners when financing our public schools, contributing to Texas being a high property tax state.
 Compressing tax rates would help mitigate this burden and make Texas more competitive with other states.

 Principles.
 The property tax is a direct barrier to business investment and to homeownership.
 Given the extraordinary harm the tax can create, particular care must be taken to ensure that property taxes are as low as possible.
-Property taxes should be equal and uniform and based on professionally determined market values.
+Property taxes should be equal and uniform and based on professionally-determined market-values or use values.
 Exemptions to existing property should be used sparingly, as they can simply shift the tax burden onto other taxpayers.
 However, given Texas’ extraordinarily high property tax burden, abatements and deferrals may be an appropriate tool for encouraging new investment.

-Property owners have the right to a fair and impartial review to ensure that their property is correctly valued.
+Property owners have the right to a fair and impartial review of their notice of protest to ensure that their property is correctly valued and assessed.
 The process by which local jurisdictions adopt their budgets and corresponding tax rates should be open, accessible, and understandable to the public so that taxpayers can meaningfully and intelligently participate in those decisions.
-Local jurisdictions raise taxes when they use rising appraisals to increase their revenues.
+The public should be aware when local jurisdictions raise property taxes by either increasing tax rates or failing to lower rates as appraisals rise.

 - TTARA supports an open and understandable local tax and budget process that allows taxpayers to see how local fiscal decisions directly impact their tax bills.